 In the first six months of 2013, authorities in Yemen seized and destroyed over 57 tons of counterfeit and expired foods, counterfeit cosmetics and counterfeit drugs.
 581 cases of counterfeiting have been identified by law enforcement, with 522 cases being sent to the Prosecutors office.
 Amongst the actions taken by officials were seizing 50,000 packs… Continue reading Seizures of Fake Foods and Counterfeit Goods in Yemen

 According to an investigation into counterfeit cosmetics by the Daily Mail, a counterfeit MAC eyeliner bought on Amazon was found to have contained 46 times the acceptable level of copper in the eyeliner.
 The high level of copper makes the eyeliner unacceptable for use on eyes.

 In 2011, police seized 8.9 million counterfeit goods items in France.
 Half of the products that were seized within the country was luxury goods items, such as clothes, sunglasses, and cosmetics.
 Louis Vuitton products were the most counterfeited items seized by authorities in France.

 The sales of counterfeit products in Indonesia causes tax losses of up to $4.8 Billion (43.2 Trillion Indonesian Rupiahs) in 2010.

 The Interior Ministry stated that up to 60 percent of Microsoft products in use in Russia are pirated copies.
-37 percent of all clothing sales in the country are replica clothing, and counterfeit cosmetics consist of between 15 and 30 percent of the total market.

 Law enforcement officials in Russia estimated that counterfeit cosmetics in Russia make up to 30 percent of the entire cosmetics market.